Naruto0/BLEgo/README.md

 # BLEgo
-BLEgo changes defalut .obj materials to cycle nodes with some glossines and transparent brcks makes glass.
+BLEgo changes defalut .obj materials to cycle nodes with some glossines and makes transparent bricks a glass.